deepcontracts/protoss/README.md

 # protoss
-protocol library to interact with smart contracts
+A library to support Ethereum and Cosmos SDK encoding from Rust or languages implementing C FFI